Alexandre Troffa

-Alexandre Troffa (born 6 May 2000) is a French footballer who plays as a midfielder for the B-team of AC Ajaccio in the Championnat National 3.
+Alexandre Troffa (born 6 May 2000) is a French footballer who plays as a right-back for SC Bocognano Gravona.

 Professional career

 Troffa spent two years in the academy of SC Bastia, but after the club's financial difficulties transferred to his hometown club Gazélec Ajaccio.
 He made his professional debut for Gazélec Ajaccio in a 2–0 Ligue 2 win over Nîmes Olympique on 23 January 2018.

 In the summer 2020, Troffe moved to AC Ajaccio, where he was registered for the club's B-team in the Championnat National 3.
+In August 2022, Troffa joined SC Bocognano Gravona.